Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 ## Installation

-Only DOSBOX is supported.
-ScummVM fails to show Messenger text boxes, even with overrides, when audio is played.
-Text is required for branching dialogue.

 To install, get a copy of Space Quest V from the Space Quest Collection, and run the `exe` found in the [Releases](https://github.com/cdb-boop/Space-Quest-V-Voice-Acting-Mod/releases).
 Provide the `exe` with the path to your Space Quest 5 folder.

 After installation, download the [RESOURCE.AUD](https://huggingface.co/cdb13/Space-Quest-V-Voice-Acting-Mod/blob/main/RESOURCE.AUD) file, which contains the synthetized voices, and add it inside the Space Quest 5 folder.

+### ScummVM

+Currently, only DOSBOX is supported, as text is required when selecting branching dialog.
+ScummVM fails to show Messenger text boxes, even with overriding audio to use both audio and text.
+If you think you know what is wrong, please reach out.

 ## Examples